orion-labs/genkeyset/README.md

 2. Download the appropriate version for your Operating System (*hint:* The MacOs version is `genkeyset_darwin_amd64`)

-3. Open a terminal of some sort, navigate to where you downloaded the binary, and run it.  e.g.:
+3. Open a terminal of some sort, navigate to where you downloaded the binary, make it executable (on a Mac or Linux system) and run it.  e.g.:

         cd Downloads <enter>

+        chmod 755 genkeyset_darwin_amd64

         ./genkeyset_darwin_amd64 <enter>

 The output will be an escaped JSON blob suitable for inclusion in your Orion Cloudformation Template.